The Fan Theorem, its strong negation, and the determinacy of games: The determinacy of finite and infinite games

 \section{The determinacy of finite and infinite games}

 We consider games of perfect information for players $I,II$.
 First finite games, then games with finitely many moves where the players may choose out of infinitely many alternatives, and then games of infinite length.
-In the last Subsection we prove: $\mathbf{FT}$ is an equivalent of the Intuitionistic Determinacy Theorem: \textit{every subset of $\mathcal{C}$ is weakly determinate}.
+In the last Subsection we prove that, in $\mathsf{BIM}$, $\mathbf{FT}$ is an equivalent of the Intuitionistic Determinacy Theorem.
+This theorem says that \textit{every subset of $(\omega\times 2)^\omega$ is weakly determinate}.